ThePhD/future_cxx/papers/source/C - embed.md

 ### Existing Practice - Search Paths

-It follows the same implementation experience guidelines as `#include` by leaving the search paths implementation defined, with the understand that implementations are not monsters and will generally provide `-fembed-path`/`-fembed-path=` and other related flags as their users require for their systems.
+It follows the same implementation experience guidelines as `#include` by leaving the search paths implementation defined, with the understanding that implementations are not monsters and will generally provide `-fembed-path`/`-fembed-path=` and other related flags as their users require for their systems.
 This gives implementers the space they need to serve the needs of their constituency.

 ### Existing Practice - Discoverable and Distributable